1995subhankar1995/NCP/README.md

 # NCP (Neighborhood Conformal Prediction)
-This repository contains the code and models necessary to replicate the results of our recent paper:
-**Improving Uncertainty Quantification of Deep Classifiers via Neighborhood Conformal Prediction; Novel Algorithm and Theoretical Analysis** <br>
+This repository contains the code and models necessary to replicate the results of our recent paper:- **Improving Uncertainty Quantification of Deep Classifiers via Neighborhood Conformal Prediction: Novel Algorithm and Theoretical Analysis** <br>

 ## Contents
 The major content of our repo are: